 Students can apply for an extension to the submission due date for an assessment item due to extenuating, evidenced circumstances (specific details are found in the Assessment Procedures).
 An extension must be applied for before the due date.
 Documentary evidence (e.g. medical certificate) will be expected for an extension to be granted, however this will not guarantee that the application will be successful.
 The Unit Convener or relevant Program Director/Course Convener will decide whether to grant an extension and the length of the extension.

 Should the unit convenor approve an extension request, it is highly unorthodox that extensions will be granted for more than 5 days.
 (RAP students excluded) It is important to realise that if an extension is approved and the assessment is submitted late, this will delay the marking process.
 This can result in an inability to commence following units and hinder your progress through your course.

-In order to pass this unit, all assessments need to be submitted and students need to achieve at least a pass mark for each assessment
+Assignments are graded.
+In order to pass this unit, all assignments must be submitted and a mark of 50% or more must be reached for each assignment.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.